wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-connectivity/includes/2-understand-core-networking-principles.md

 There are several approaches to assess the way you're currently using network bandwidth and how that might change when you roll out Microsoft Teams.
-Let's examine some of the important questions to ask during planning, and how you might answer them before roll-out.
+Let's examine some of the important questions to ask during planning, and how you might answer them before rollout.

 ## Teams network traffic